Explosive

 Explosive materials may be categorized by the speed at which they expand.
-Materials that detonate (the front of the chemical reaction moves faster through the material than the speed of sound) are said to be "high explosives" and materials that deflagrate are said to be "low explosives".
+Materials that detonate, in which the front of the chemical reaction moves through the material faster than the speed of sound, are called “high explosives.”
+In contrast, materials that deflagrate, where the front of the reaction moves slower than the speed of sound, are known as “low explosives.”
 Explosives may also be categorized by their sensitivity.
-Sensitive materials that can be initiated by a relatively small amount of heat or pressure are primary explosives and materials that are relatively insensitive are secondary or tertiary explosives.
+Sensitive materials that can be initiated by a relatively small amount of heat or pressure are primary explosives, and materials that are relatively insensitive are secondary or tertiary explosives.

-A wide variety of chemicals can explode; a smaller number are manufactured specifically for the purpose of being used as explosives.
-The remainder are too dangerous, sensitive, toxic, expensive, unstable, or prone to decomposition or degradation over short time spans.
+A wide variety of chemicals can explode; only some are manufactured specifically for the purpose of being used as explosives.
+The remainders are too dangerous, sensitive, toxic, expensive, unstable, or prone to decomposition or degradation over short time spans.

 In contrast, some materials are merely combustible or flammable if they burn without exploding.

-The distinction, however, is not razor-sharp.
-Certain materials—dusts, powders, gases, or volatile organic liquids—may be simply combustible or flammable under ordinary conditions, but become explosive in specific situations or forms, such as dispersed airborne clouds, or confinement or sudden release.
+The distinction, however, is not always clear.
+Certain materials—dusts, powders, gases, or volatile organic liquids—may simply be combustible or flammable under ordinary conditions but become explosive in specific situations or forms, such as dispersed airborne clouds, or confinement or sudden release.

 History

 Early thermal weapons, such as Greek fire, have existed since ancient times.
-At its roots, the history of chemical explosives lies in the history of gunpowder.
-During the Tang Dynasty in the 9th century, Taoist Chinese alchemists were eagerly trying to find the elixir of immortality.
-In the process, they stumbled upon the explosive invention of black powder made from coal, saltpeter, and sulfur in 1044.
-Gunpowder was the first form of chemical explosives and by 1161, the Chinese were using explosives for the first time in warfare.
-The Chinese would incorporate explosives fired from bamboo or bronze tubes known as bamboo firecrackers.
-The Chinese also inserted live rats inside the bamboo firecrackers; when fired toward the enemy, the flaming rats created great psychological ramifications—scaring enemy soldiers away and causing cavalry units to go wild.
+The history of chemical explosives is closely intertwined with the history of gunpowder.
+While searching for an elixir of eternal life, Taoist alchemists in China created the earliest form of gunpowder from coal, saltpeter, and sulfur.
+Gunpowder was the first form of chemical explosives, first seeing use in warfare in 1161.
+Early forms of explosives in warfare included bamboo firecrackers, which were explosives fired from bamboo or bronze tubes.